 English translation: Late Latin writers and their Greek sources - Translated by Harry E. Wedeck - Cambridge, Harvard University Press, 1969

 metascience and metalanguage 19; IV.
 Analysis of "De Syllogismo Hypothetico" 30; V. Analysis of the section of Bethius' Commentary on Cicero's Topics 66; Appendix by Norman M. Martin

 "The text of the treatise "The Propositional Logic of Boethius" was finished in 1939.
 Prof. Jan Lukasiewicz wished at that time to issue it in the second volume of "Collectanea

-- Ebbesen Sten.
+Ebbesen, Sten.
+1973.
 "Manlius Boethius on Aristotle's Analytica Posteriora."
-Cahiers de l'Institut du Moyen-Âge Grec et Latin 9 (1973):68-73.
+Cahiers de l'Institut du Moyen-Âge Grec et Latin no. 9:68-73.

 Reprinted in: S. Ebbesen, Greek-Latin Philosophical Interaction.
 Collected Essays of Sten Ebbesen Volume 1, Aldershot, Ashgate, 2008, pp. 107-114.

 ———.
 1981. "'Analyzing Syllogisms or Anonymus Aurelianensis Iii - the (Presumably) Earliest Extant Latin Commentary on the Prior Analytics, and Its Greek Model."

 Reprinted in: S. Ebbesen, Greek-Latin Philosophical Interaction.
 Collected Essays of Sten Ebbesen Volume 1, Aldershot, Ashgate, 2008, pp. 171-186.

 ———.
 1987.
 "Boethius as an Aristotelian Scholar."
 In Aristoteles.
 Werk Und Wirkung.
 Paul Moraux Zum 65 Geburtstag Gewidmet - Band 2: Kommentierung, Uberlieferung,

 Reprinted as Boethius as an Aristotelian Commentator in: Richard Sorabji (ed.), Aristotle Transformed.
 The Ancient Commentators and Their Influence London,

 ———.
 2005.
 "Boethius on the Metaphysics of Words."
-In Boèce Ou La Chaîne Des Savoirs, edited by Galonnier, Alain.
-257-275.
-Louvain-la-Neuve: Peeters, 2005.
+In Boèce Ou La Chaîne Des Savoirs, edited by Galonnier, Alain, 257-275.
+Louvain-la-Neuve: Peeters.

 Reprinted in: S. Ebbesen, Greek-Latin Philosophical Interaction.
 Collected Essays of Sten Ebbesen Volume 1, Aldershot, Ashgate, 2008, pp. 115-128.

-- Engels Joseph.
+Engels, Joseph.
+1963.
 "Origine, Sens Et Survie Du Terme Boécien "Secundum Placitum"."
-Vivarium 1 (1963):87-114.
+Vivarium no. 1:87-114.